Mattel, Inc. v. MCA Records, Inc.: Response

 The controversy was used as an example by journalist Naomi Klein in her book No Logo, where she stated that the monopolies created by copyrights and trademarks are unfairly and differently enforced, based on the legal budgets of the conflicting parties.

-In 2009, as part of a marketing strategy to revive sales, Mattel released a promotional video featuring a version of "Barbie Girl" with modified lyrics.
+In 2009, as part of a marketing strategy to revive doll sales, Mattel released a promotional video featuring a version of "Barbie Girl" with modified lyrics.
 In 2023, the soundtrack of the Mattel-produced film Barbie included the song "Barbie World" by rappers Nicki Minaj and Ice Spice, which samples Aqua's single.

 In a 2023 interview with Rolling Stone, the band recalled how the controversy only served to provide free publicity to both sides of the case despite Mattel's attempts to suppress the song on the grounds of trademark infringement.
 When asked about Mattel licensing the song to promote the Barbie brand, Aqua's lawyer Russell Frackman saw the irony in Mattel demanding the band to license the rights to use the brand for the song, only for Mattel themselves to license the rights to use the song from MCA.
 Nystrøm agreed, opining that "that's what they should have done from the start."
 Mattel has also since spoken positively about the song, stating that "We love the song and seeing the brand celebrated in pop culture."